roykim2005/roykim2005.github.io/researchinterests.md

 ---

 ### Research Interests
-I am interested in plasma physics and fusion science.
+I am broadly interested in fields including plasma physics, AMO physics, nonlinear dynamics & dynamical systems, and robotics.
+I enjoy applying abstract theory to very practical systems and solving real-world problems from a theoretical and mathematical perspective.
 I originally started my research in high-energy theory, studying the AdS/CFT correspondence.
 Now I have three projects, one in mathematical physics focused on analytic approaches to finite-temperature field theory, and two in experimental/applied physics building an ultrastable cavity for our high-flux cold atom beam.

 ### Current Research

+**Mathematical Methods and Applications in Classical and Modern Physics**

+A comprehensive review of mathematical methods in physics; topics include advanced calculus and calculus of variations, complex analysis, ordinary and partial differential equations, linear algebra, differential geometry, group theory, and theory of special functions.

 **Stable Mode-Hop-Free Feedback-and-Feedforward Loop to Extend the Tuning Range of External Cavity Diode Lasers**